Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: Performance analysis and verification

 where $N$ is the number of time steps and $r_1$ is such that it makes $a^*_1 \leq 0$ in \eqref{verify1}.
 If \eqref{verify3} returns “Yes”, we can conclude that for any initial state in $X_\mathrm{in}$, the states of the closed-loop system will satisfy the constraints from $t=0$ to $t=N-1$, and the final state $x_N$ will reach the stable and safe region $\mathcal{B}_{r_1}$ computed in \eqref{verify1}.
 Similar to \eqref{verify1} and \eqref{verify2}, \eqref{verify3} can be exactly expressed in an MILP form.
 If $X_\mathrm{in}$ is a UoP, we also need some additional binary variables to formulate the initial condition $x_0 \in X_\mathrm{in}$ (see Appendix \ref{MILP formulation}).

 The integration of \eqref{verify1}, \eqref{verify2}, and \eqref{verify3} constitutes the proposed verification framework, which computes the exact evolution of the closed-loop system.
 It does not need any sampling or statistical testing procedure.
-The effectiveness of the proposed verification framework is stated in the following theorem.
+The effectiveness of the proposed verification framework is stated in the following theorem, of which the proof is provided in Appendix \ref{theorem4proof}.

 \begin{theorem} Consider the policy $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$ and the proposed verification framework consisting of \eqref{verify1}, \eqref{verify2}, and \eqref{verify3}.
 If $\hat{J}_{k-1}(0)=0$, $a^*_1 \leq 0$, $a^*_2 \leq 0$, and \eqref{verify3} returns “Yes”, then the closed-loop system with $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$ is safe in $X_\mathrm{in}$, and any trajectory starting from $X_\mathrm{in}$ will approach $\mathcal{B}_{r_1}$ in at most $N + \lceil(r_1-r_2)\hat{\gamma}/(c_1 r_2)\rceil$ time steps and stay in $\mathcal{B}_{r_1}$ thereafter.
 Here $\hat{\gamma}$ is a positive constant independent of the initial condition. \end{theorem}